Kenya announces plan to buy land for standard gauge railway

-MOMBASA, Kenya Kenya said on Wednesday it will pay 4.4 billion shillings ($45 million) to acquire land for its standard gauge railway network, an ambitious infrastructure project aimed at boosting trade and cutting transport costs across eastern Africa.
+MOMBASA, Kenya, June 10 Kenya said on Wednesday it will pay 4.4 billion shillings ($45 million) to acquire land for its standard gauge railway network, an ambitious infrastructure project aimed at boosting trade and cutting transport costs across eastern Africa.

 The $13.8 billion rail project, which began last December, will eventually link Kenya's Indian Ocean port of Mombasa to the capital Nairobi, then on to Uganda.
 It is part of a package of deals signed between Kenya and China in 2013.